mankhedekar96/quinstreetproblem/README.md

 The problem statement was an assignment for compnay named Quinstreet.

-They provided a text file with metro stations names from city Real Madrid.
+They provided a text file with metro stations names from city Madrid and wanted two find shortest path between two different cities.

 Created a backend using express and node to serve that file.